RishabhKumar5010/Misc/snake_ladders/README.md

 The fifth die roll will be **6**, bot will go to `99`.\
 The sixth die roll will be **1**, bot will reach `100`.

-Now there could be other solutions with 6 moves, the solution covers them, but doesn't print them.
+Now there could be other solutions with 6 moves, the program covers them, but doesn't print them.
 The program can be tweaked a little bit to print all the solutions.